 - Contact your health insurer for assistance.
 Find out which doctors are in-network.

 - Understand your health insurance plan and what types of care will need pre-authorization.

-- Know your rights to request an external review for denials, reduction in reimbursement or failure of your insurance company to make a payment.
+- Know your rights to request an internal appeal and then an external review for denials, reduction in reimbursement, or failure of your insurance company to make a payment.

 For questions related to mental health and substance use disorder parity laws, or to talk to someone about concerns related to your plan's compliance, contact the Office of Consumer Health Insurance at 877-527-9431.

 For more information about ACA Health Insurance Marketplace plans, visit: www.getcoveredillinois.gov.